feldoh/ScariaContaminationPatch/README.md

 # ScariaContaminationPatch

-Makes Scaria targets not target other Scaria target
+Makes Scaria targets not target other Scaria target.
+This allows for scaria ridden zombie like hordes.

 ## Berserk
 Pawns who go berserk are usually targeted by everyone.